10 online sites for computer programming learning

 edX

-edX is a provider of free online learning in college-level courses, jointly with MIT and Harvard University.
-The lessons are available free of charge, but also the is non-profit.
+EdX is an online free learning college student in college level courses, jointly with MIT and the University of Harvard.
+Courses are available free of charge, but the organization itself is non-profit.

 Courses in edX can be weekly or as you define them.
 They cover the full range of subjects you can find at any accredited university, but there is plenty of material for Computer Science, Engineering and Business & Management.